andrew/ultimate-awesome/README.md

 - [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 With repository stars⭐ and forks🍴.
 - [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
+- [awesome-mechanistic-interpretability](https://github.com/gauravfs-14/awesome-mechanistic-interpretability) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Mechanistic Interpretability, a growing subfield in machine learning interpretability research that aims to reverse-engineer neural networks into understandable computational components.
 - [awesome-gno](https://github.com/gnoverse/awesome-gno) - Curated list of great gno.land resources by the community.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.